Where to Find the Windows Wallpaper Location on Your PC

-One of the few things that brings every day workers like us a heightened sense of morale is the ability to customize the computer screen you stare at for eight hours a day with something that gives us a little bit of joy.
 Every version of Windows, from the ancient days of Windows 3.1 all the way through Windows 10, has brought with it a library of wallpaper images for users of the operating system to put on their desktop.
-Wallpapers are the images that you can set as your background for your desktop, and serve to remind us that there’s much more in this world than the text and figures that comprise most of our day.
-Whether you want to vary your viewing with some abstract art, or stare blissfully at a bucolic field with no businesses, bosses, or budgets in sight, wallpapers give our cubicles a little life.
-No wonder you might want to choose one that inspires you!
+Wallpapers are the images that you can set as your desktop background, and they serve to remind us that there’s much more in this world than the text and figures that comprise most of our day.

 Finding Your Wallpaper Images

-First, you might want to go shopping for the images available on your computer.
+First, you might want to have a look at the images available on your computer.
 If you would like to use the images in your Windows 10 wallpaper installation in some other way – for example, as a background on another device, or on an older version of Windows – you will need to find the actual location of the files being displayed.
 Fortunately, this isn’t difficult.

 Using Windows 10 Themes